cedric-eukles/ADPHubMock/README.md

 Reverse proxy to try simulate vendor network hub (ands trying to fix the integration via a second ReverseProxy).

->>> Need DocaVPN to access configured EDM at the end of the line
 ```
 docker-compose up -d
 ```